-UTILITY TECHNICIAN

-UTT 300 WORKING WITH UTILITY SYSTEMS
+Provides an orientation to, and hands on operation of, test and troubleshooting equipment used in the utility industry.
+Orients student to the operation of and types of transformers used by the utility industry.
+Selection of proper transformer for a given application and maintenance of transformers will be stressed.
+Orients student to the design and operation of an electrical utility system from point of generation, transmission, and distribution, to end user.

+Co-requisite: APP 100E.

 WELDING

-WLD 123SMAW WELDING PROCESSES
+This course covers basic Shielded Metal Arc Welding using E6010 and E701 electrodes, used in all positions.
+Welding safety, oxyacetylene and plasma cutting, equipment set-up, electrodes, joint design, and welding theory will be discussed.

-WLD 124 CMAW AND FCAW WELDING PROCESSES
+WLD 124 CMAW AND FCAW WELDING PROCESSES 2-4) Normally Off ered: F, SP

-Normally Offered: F, SP Gives the student experience in Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW) and out- of-position shielded metal arc welding.
+Gives the student experience in Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW) and outof-position shielded metal arc welding.
 Welding equipment setup, welding theory and processes, nonferrous metals, testing and inspection, welding design, welding blueprints, and general welding shop equipment will be studied.

-WLD 134 INTRODUCTION TO WELDING TECHNIQUES 2(1-2) Normally Offered: F, SP This course provides students with an introductory course in basic SMAW welding techniques, equipment set-up, safety, and applications.
+This course provides students with an introductory course in basic SMAW welding techniques, equipment set-up, safety, and applications.

-WLD 135 INTERMEDIATE WELDING1.5(.75-1.5)

-Normally Offered: F, SP This course provides students with an intermediate level of SMAW welding techniques, equipment set-up, safety, and applications.
+This course provides students with an intermediate level of SMAW welding techniques, equipment set-up, safety, and applications.

 Prerequisite: WLD 134.

-WLD 138 AMERICAN WELDING SOCIETY LEVEL I

-Normally Offered: F, SP This course will cover intermediate welding practices which will prepare students for the American Welding Society Level I entry level welding certification requirements.
+This course will cover intermediate welding practices which will prepare students for the American Welding Society Level I entry level welding certification requirements.
 Welding will be performed in the flat, horizontal, vertical, and overhead positions.
 This is an additional course to provide the student with more time to fi8nish the Level I assignments that have not been competed in prior coursework.
-Prerequisite: WLD 123, WLD 124, or instructor permission.

-WLD 238 AMERICAN WELDING SOCIETY LEVEL II

-Normally Offered: F, SP This course will cover advanced pipe welding practices which will prepare students for the American Welding Society Level II advanced welding certification requirements.
-Welding will be performed on pipe in the 2G, 5G, and 6G positions.
-This is an additional course to provide the student with more time to finish the Level II assignments that have not been competed in prior coursework.